Bison (metal band)

-Bison (formerly Bison B.C.) is a heavy metal band from Vancouver, formed in 2006 by vocalist and guitarist James Farwell.
+Bison (formerly Bison B.C.) is a Canadian sludge metal band from Vancouver, formed in 2006 by vocalist and guitarist James Farwell.
+Bison has released four studio albums and two EPs.
+They have toured with 3 Inches of Blood, Genghis Tron, Baroness, The Ocean Collective, Priestess, Coliseum, Weedeater and High on Fire.

 The band was formerly signed to California-based Metal Blade Records.
-The band was released from its contract with Metal Blade Records in February 2013, and shortly thereafter, they reverted to their original name Bison.
+They were released from their contract with Metal Blade in February 2013, and shortly thereafter, reverted to their original name Bison.

-Bison has released four studio albums and two EPs.
-They have toured with 3 Inches Of Blood, Genghis Tron, Baroness, The Ocean Collective, Priestess, Coliseum, Weedeater and High on Fire.

 History

-Earthbound and Quiet Earth (2017–2009)
+Earthbound and Quiet Earth (2007–2009)

-On November 5, 2007 Bison released their first EP/LP titled Earthbound on Forest Records.
+On November 5, 2007, Bison released their first EP/LP titled Earthbound on Forest Records.
 It contained 6 tracks with a runtime of 30:51.

-On September 30, 2008 Bison B.C. released their first full-length album for Metal Blade Records entitled Quiet Earth.
+On September 30, 2008, Bison B.C. released their first full-length album for Metal Blade Records entitled Quiet Earth.

 Comprising 8 tracks with a runtime of 43 minutes.
 'About.com' gave the album 3.5/5 saying that "There's a definite retro feel to some of the songs, but others are very contemporary.
 There are a few lulls and some songs that could be a bit shorter, but Quiet Earth is a surprisingly good CD from a relatively unknown Canadian band that shouldn't be unknown for much longer".
 The website 'ReviewBusters.net' gave the album a 9.5/10 stating that, "In Bison b.c.'s case you get a terrific album.
 Quiet Earth makes everything Mastodon put out look like child's play."

 Jamie Hooper (scream vocalist from Canadian power metal band 3 Inches Of Blood) is a featured vocalist on the track "Slow Hand of Death".

 On October 27, 2008, RollingStone.com featured Bison B.C. as one of 10 Buzz-Worthy Breakouts as part of a feature called CMJ's Hottest Bands.
 Chris Steffen described them as "Heavy man.
 Real heavy.
 Jean-jacket heavy."